 If that didn’t cue me in, the chiding, belittling and degradation should have been a warning.
 But… easily explained away by, “You’re just too sensitive” or “It’s all in your head”… you know, “it’s not ME, it’s YOU”.
 And not to make excuses here but, all of my closest friends and family were hundreds of miles away… and we didn’t exactly have text messaging or Facebook back then.

 Then there was the sex… yes, I had learned to finally enjoy sex in my twenties.
 And, while his was a bit smaller than average (and here, I am being KIND), he still managed to get the job done.
 But it did become rougher as time went on.
-At first I thought it was because he was smaller and looking for leverage (he would be the first one to say I may have been “roomier” than average, but I’ve seen more than my share of penises and HIS is definitely in the lowest percentile…statistically speaking).
+At first I thought it was because he was smaller and looking for leverage (he would be the first one to say I may have been “roomier” than average, but I’ve seen my share of penises and HIS is definitely in the lowest percentile…statistically speaking).
 Then, he pulled my hair so hard that I had a welt on the back of my head.
-Had he grabbed a smaller handful, he would easily have pulled a chunk of my hair out, roots and all.
+Had he grabbed a smaller handful, he would easily have pulled a chunk of my hair out, scalp and all.
 Needless to say, I wasn’t particularly interested in being intimate with him much after that.

 I’ve never really found the appeal of S&M personally.
 I’ve had guys try to spank me… Ummmm… no thank you!
 I had one guy ask me to call him “Daddy”… yeah, not so much.
 I’ve had my had shoved onto a penis to hard that I nearly gagged… haven’t we all?
 I’ve even had a few guys who like to do it in the pooper… Mmmm… not my favorite.
 I mean, I’ll do it for the pleasure of my partner, but its not my GO TO.
 And, it’s definitely NOT for MY pleasure.
 None of these rank anywhere close to having your hair pulled so hard that you think your scalp is being ripped off.